SoulGateW/std_msgs_stamped/README.md

       UInt64Stamped.msg

 ## Installation:
-Clone the package into your working catkin workspace, and then build using "catkin_make".
+Clone the package into your catkin workspace folder, and then build using "catkin_make".

 ```
 cd <your_catkin_workspace>/src